-Tea, curtsies and a proper wave: How to behave like a Royal
+Tea, curtsies and a proper wave: How to behave like a royal

-NEW YORK (WABC) --All eyes are on the Royal family as Prince Harry and Meghan Markle prepare to walk down the aisle.
+NEW YORK --All eyes are on the royal family as Prince Harry and Meghan Markle prepare to walk down the aisle.

-As the world watches, the Royal family -- and now Markle -- always make sure to set an example of proper etiquette.
+As the world watches, the royal family always makes sure to set an example of proper etiquette.

-As an outsider, Markle had to be been trained to properly wave, sit and dress like the Royal family.
+As an outsider, Markle had to be trained to properly wave, sit and dress like the royal family.

 Myka Meier is the founder of New York-based Beaumont Etiquette and the co-founder of The Plaza Hotel Finishing Program.